sefire-org/.github/profile/README.md

 | 🛠️ Vendored Work       | We occasionally take on client projects we believe in.
 Always with craft. |
 | 🌍 Open Source       | We ship things we believe in, and invite you to shape them too |

+> 💬 “We don’t solve solved problems.
+We build terrifyingly good tools.”

 ## 🧩 How You Can Contribute
 We love working with curious minds.
 Join us by: